The International Institute for Improvement in Veterinary Ethics (IIIVE) Planned for Mid-2026 Launch

 3. Clinical Record Transparency

-We assert that clinical records are the property of the truth, and by extension, the owner.
+We assert that clinical records are the property of the owner.

 To bridge the gap between technical jargon and reality, the Institute facilitates the Owner’s Audit protocol.
 This methodology involves the retrieval of raw notes, independent technical translation, and a contrast audit to expose discrepancies between a clinic’s verbal narrative and its recorded actions, ensuring transparency in both clinical performance and in fee charging.